Austria turns down DIY millionaire's art collection

 The government said last week it was prepared to buy the Essl collection if necessary to save jobs, but ministers have since concluded the BauMax DIY store chain could come to an agreement with its creditors.

-"There will be no acquisition by the republic," Culture Minister Josef Ostermayer told journalists after marathon talks with BauMax owner Karlheinz Essl, his creditor banks and the labor and culture ministries.
+"There will be no acquisition by the republic," Culture Minister Josef Ostermayer told journalists after marathon talks with BauMax owner Karlheinz Essl, his creditor banks and the labour and culture ministries.

 "There was an alarm call and we tried to build a bridge," he said.
 "We are confident of a positive outcome."